Electron channelling contrast imaging: Background

-While we now talk about ECCI being a SEM technique, there was a significant gap of about thirty years between the prediction that defects ought to show up as contrast in the backscattered electron images of the SEM and the development of ECCI as an accessible technique for the user of a standard SEM.
+While we now talk about ECCI being a SEM technique, there was a significant gap of about thirty years between the prediction that defects ought to show up as contrast in the backscattered electron micrographs of the SEM and the development of ECCI as an accessible technique for the user of a standard SEM.
 In the meanwhile the field emission gun (FEG) had to be developed and integrated in the commercial SEM in order to improve the spatial resolution for channelling applications.

 Shortly after, Wilkinson used ECCI to investigate clusters of misfit dislocations lying more than 1 μm underneath the surface at the interface of Si-Ge layers grown on Si.
 They noted that at this depth the spatial resolution is too low to resolve individual dislocations.
 However, they still concluded that the $\mathbf{g} \cdot \mathbf{b} = \mathbf{g} \cdot \mathbf{b} \times \mathbf{u} = 0$ invisibility criteria can be applied similarly to TEM.
 These pioneering ECCI investigations were made on highly tilted samples ($40^{\circ} - 70^{\circ}$), with side-mounted backscattered electron (BSE) detectors, similarly to the electron backscatter diffraction (EBSD) set up.